Can pets eat Sunflower Oil?

 Description

-Sunflower oil is a neutral cooking oil pressed from sunflower seeds and used for sauteing, frying, baking, and salad dressings.
-Refined versions have a light taste, while cold-pressed oils keep more seed flavor.
-The oil is energy-dense and mostly fat.
+Sunflower oil is a neutral cooking oil pressed from sunflower seeds, used for sautéing, frying, baking, and salad dressings.
+Energy-dense and mostly fat.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.